By Emerson Hough in 1918

 The frontier was the place and the time of the strong man, of the self-sufficient but restless individual.
 It was the home of the rebel, the protestant, the unreconciled, the intolerant, the ardent–and the resolute.
-It was not the conservative and tender man who made our history; it was the man sometimes illiterate, oftentimes uncultured, the man of coarse garb and rude weapons.
+It was not the conservative and tender man who made our history; it was the man sometimes illiterate, often uncultured, the man of coarse garb and rude weapons.
 But, the frontiersmen were the true dreamers of the nation.
-They really were the possessors of a national vision.
+They were the possessors of a national vision.
 Not statesmen but riflemen and riders made America.
-The noblest conclusions of American history still rest upon the premises which they laid.
+The noblest conclusions of American history still rest upon the premises that they laid.

 The American frontier was Elizabethan in its quality–childlike, simple, and savage.
-It has not entirely passed; for both Elizabethan folk and Elizabethan customs are yet to be found in the United States.
-While the half-savage civilization of the farther West was roaring on its way across the continent — while the day of the keel boatman and the plainsman, of the Indian-fighter and the miner, even the day of the cowboy, was dawning and setting–there still was a frontier left far behind in the East, near the top of the mountain range which made the first great barrier across our pathway to the West.
+It has not entirely passed, for Elizabethan folk and Elizabethan customs are yet to be found in the United States.
+While the half-savage civilization of the farther West was roaring on its way across the continent — while the day of the keel boatman and the plainsman, of the Indian fighter and the miner, even the day of the cowboy, was dawning and setting–there still was a frontier left far behind in the East, near the top of the mountain range which made the first great barrier across our pathway to the West.

-This overhanging frontier of America is a true survival of the days of Drake as well as of the days of Boone.
+This overhanging frontier of America is a true survival of the days of Drake and the days of Boone.
 The people are at once godly and savage.
-They breed freely; they love their homes; they are ever ready for adventure; they are frugal, abstemious, but violent and strong.
+They breed freely; they love their homes; they are ever ready for adventure; they are frugal, and abstemious, but violent and strong.
 They carry on still the half-religious blood feuds of the old Scotch Highlands or the North of Ireland, whence they came.
 They reverence good women.
 They care little for material accumulations.
 They believe in personal ease and personal independence.
 With them, life goes on not in the slow monotony of reiterated performance, but in ragged profile, with large exertions followed by large repose.
 Now that has been the fashion of the frontier in every age and every land of all the world.
 And so, by studying these people, we may even yet arrive at a just and comprehensive notion of what we might call the “feel” of the old frontier.

-Our frontier crawled west from the first seaport settlements, afoot, on horseback, in barges, or with slow wagon-trains.
-It crawled across the Alleghanies, down the great river valleys and up them yet again; and at last, in days of new transportation, it leaped across divides, from one river valley to another.
+Our frontier crawled west from the first seaport settlements, afoot, on horseback, in barges, or with slow wagon trains.
+It crawled across the Alleghanies, down the great river valleys, and up them yet again, and at last, in days of new transportation, it leaped across divides, from one river valley to another.
 Its history, at first so halting, came to be very swift — so swift that it worked great elisions in its own story.

 In our own day, however, the Old West generally means the old cow country of the West — the high Plains and the lower foothills running from the Rio Grande to the northern boundary.
-The still more ancient cattle-range of the lower Pacific Slope will never come into acceptance as the Old West.
+The still more ancient cattle range of the lower Pacific Slope will never be accepted as the Old West.
 Always, when we use these words, we think of buffalo on the Plains and of Indians, and of their passing before the footmen and riders who carried the phantom flag of Drake and the Virgin Queen from the Appalachians to the Rockies — before the men who eventually made good that glorious and vaunting vision of the Virginia cavaliers, whose party turned back from the Rockfish Gap after laying claim in the name of King George on all the country lying west of them, as far as the South Sea!

 It is a curious fact also, seldom if ever noted, that this Old West of the Plains was very largely Southern and not Northern on its Saxon side.
 No States so much as Kentucky and Tennessee and, later, Missouri — daughters of Old Virginia in her glory — contributed to the forces of the frontiersmen.
 Texas, farther to the south, put her stamp indelibly upon the entire cattle industry of the West.
-Visionary, impractical, restless, adventurous, these later Elizabethan heroes–bowing to no yoke, insisting on their own rights and scorning often the laws of others, yet careful to retain the best and most advantageous customs of any conquered country–naturally came from those nearest Elizabethan countries which lay abandoned behind them.
+Visionary, impractical, restless, adventurous, these later Elizabethan heroes–bowing to no yoke, insisting on their own rights and often scorning the laws of others, yet careful to retain the best and most advantageous customs of any conquered country–naturally came from those nearest Elizabethan countries which lay abandoned behind them.

-If the atmosphere of the Elizabethan Age still may be found in the forgotten Cumberlands, let us lay claim to kinship with yonder roistering heroes of a gallant day; for this was ever the atmosphere of our own frontier.
-To feel again the following breezes of the Golden Hind, or see again, floating high in the cloudless skies, the sails of the Great Armada, was the privilege of Americans for a double decade within the memory of men yet living, in that country, so unfailingly beloved, which we call the Old West of America.
+If the atmosphere of the Elizabethan Age still may be found in the forgotten Cumberlands, let us lay claim to kinship with yonder roistering heroes of a gallant day, for this was ever the atmosphere of our own frontier.
+To feel again the following breezes of the Golden Hind or see again, floating high in the cloudless skies, the sails of the Great Armada, was the privilege of Americans for a double decade within the memory of men yet living in that country, so unfailingly beloved, which we call the Old West of America.